MiroslavSvec/Planted-Aquarium-Art/README.md

 ## Deployment

-The project has been deployed to GitHUb Pages  - [Planted Aquarium Art](http://127.0.0.1:5500/index.htm)
+The project has been deployed to GitHUb Pages  - [Planted Aquarium Art](https://miroslavsvec.github.io/Planted-Aquarium-Art/index.html)

 There is one additional branch – [old master](https://github.com/MiroslavSvec/Planted-Aquarium-Art/tree/old-master) which points to stage of the project before making adjustments for final submission.
 This branch will be merged to the current master branch later.

 ## What could be done better?

-- my `nav` is wrapped in `header` and this wrong use of schematic HTML as it is just a  navbar and not a header
 - some of the images are called `1.jpg` which says nothing about the image
 - better file structure
-- no automated testing for JS

 ## Credits

 **Special thanks to:**